BonnyAD9/clipr/README.md

     Show this help.

   -c  --copy
     Copy data from stdin to the system clipboard.
-Stderr must be terminal.

   -v  --paste
     Write data from system clipboard to stdout.
-Stdin and stderr must be terminal.

   -cv  --pass
     Copy data from stdin to the system clipboard.
 Also print the data to